blp-workshop/blp_task2/README.md

-# Task 2: Sentiment Analysis
+# Sentiment Analysis

 The aim of this task is to identify the polarity of social media content.
-This year, we offer only one subtask.
-Please see the
-[Task Description](#task-description) below.
+Please see the [Task Description](#task-description) below.